-155. The United States of America can afford to house every homeless veteran, feed every child, and take in every refugee while still having plenty of money left over for a 30 oz. container of Starbucks ashtray coffee and a family size bucket of chemically enhanced genetically engineered chicken from KFC.
+155. The United States of America can afford to house every homeless veteran, feed every child, and take in every refugee while still having plenty of money left over for a 30 oz. container of Starbucks bottom of the barrel burnt bean ashtray coffee and a family size bucket of chemically enhanced genetically engineered chicken from KFC.

 157. YOUR lying eyes may deceive you, but the VIDEO speaks for itself!